dvanmosselbeen/dvm-docs/Databases/MySQL.md

 ## Delete a database

 Deleting a database, is a question of a command.
 Be sure you are deleting the correct database because you will be not asked for confirmation.
-If deleted, it's go one.
+If deleted, it's gone.
 Or if you have taken a backup of it, you can always restore the database you have just deleted.

 ```sql
 DROP DATABASE database_name;